cyber-solutions-centre/intro-to-programming/README.md

 Complete [learning activity #3: Assignment Mismatch](https://github.com/cyber-solutions-centre/intro-to-programming/blob/main/activities/3-assignment-mismatch/README.md) to build your understanding of variables further and conclude this section.

-## Operators
+## Operators and expressions

 Being able to store data is great.
 But more often than not we want to be able to do things to the data.
 This is where **operators** come in.

 C# has many operators that are supported by the built-in types we have just covered.
 In this section, we will look at the most important operators.

+Note:

-Note: The term **operand** is used when talking about the data or variable that an operator is acting on.
+- The term **operand** is used when talking about the data or variable that an operator is acting on.
 So watch out for it in the following sections.
+- The term **expression** refers to a sequence of operators and operands.
+In short, an expression does something!
+Exactly what depends on the operators and operands that make it up.

 ### Arithmetic operators (for numeric types)